hanselz-source/AWS-Cloud-Detection-Lab/README.md

 2. Detonate a Stratus Red Team technique in the account.
 3. Read the CloudTrail events it generates in Amazon Athena.
 4. Write a Sigma rule for the behavior and tag it with MITRE ATT&CK.
-5. Convert the rule with `sigma-cli` through a custom pipeline, then refine the output by hand into Athena SQL, Splunk SPL, and Sentinel KQL.
-Sigma's generic field mappings leave the raw conversions too broad to use as is.
+5. Convert the rule with `sigma-cli` against a core pipeline per backend.
+The pipeline supplies what Sigma cannot: the Sentinel table name and column names, and the Splunk index and sourcetype.
+Where a rule needs a comparison Sigma has no syntax for, the output is refined by hand.
 6. Record benign account activity in reference and suppress lists, so every detection is tuned against a known baseline.

 ## Detections